 Premarital and postmarital agreements have become commonplace in the family law realm and Mr. Cashen has experience both drafting these agreements, as well as challenging or defending them in enforcement proceedings.

 Mr. Cashen graduated from the University of California, Hastings College of the Law.
-While in law school, Bobby received various awards for his writing and oral advocacy, including the second best oralist award at the National Criminal Procedure Moot Court Competition, the CALI Excellence for the Future Award and Witkin Award in Academic Excellence in Professional Responsibility.
+While in law school, he received various awards for his writing and oral advocacy, including the second best oralist award at the National Criminal Procedure Moot Court Competition and the CALI Excellence for the Future Award and Witkin Award in Academic Excellence in Professional Responsibility.
 He also served as a Teaching Assistant in both the first year Moot Court and second year Appellate Advocacy classes, and served on the Moot Court Board.
 He continues to volunteer for the Moot Court program at Hastings.

 Mr. Cashen is an avid golfer and skier and prefers to spend his free time with his family in the outdoors.